wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

      make fpga
      ```

-3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/ac_int.fpga.tar.gz" download>here</a>.
+3. (Optional) As the earlier hardware compile can take several hours to complete, FPGA precompiled binaries (compatible with Ubuntu 18.04) can be downloaded [here](https://iotdk.intel.com/fpga-precompiled-binaries/latest/ac_int.fpga.tar.gz).

 ### On a Windows* System